canonical/cluster-api-k8s/docs/proposals/003-refresh-certs.md

 certificate.

 This endpoint is applicable to both control plane and worker nodes.
 For worker nodes, the request will include the seed used to generate the CSR.
+This endpoint uses the same structures and endpoints as the `POST /k8sd/refresh-certs/run`.

 ```go
 type RefreshCertificatesRequest struct {